MauricioRobayo/mauriciorobayo.com/src/pages/index.md

 title: About
 ---

 Around 2008 I discovered programming while working with Microsoft Excel.
-I wrote my first lines of code using VBA, and that was it.
-I was hooked.
+I wrote my first lines of code using VBA and that was it, I was hooked.
 Writing VBA scripts to do… whatever, became my time-consuming hobby.

-I bought books, watched videos, jumped into Microsoft Access and was fascinated by databases, and was struggling to keep up with my regular life because all the time I wanted to explore more.
+I bought books, watched videos, jumped into Microsoft Access and became enchanted by databases, and was struggling to keep up with my regular life because all the time I wanted to explore and learn more.

 By 2012 I created a blog about Excel, and I began to tinker around with HTML, CSS, and JavaScript.
 I bought more books, watched more videos, and got an angry wife competing for my time in the evenings and during weekends.